-On the basis of this, the following table shows the calculation of the annual excess allocation for the period from 2008 to 2012, i.e. the difference between the annual average allocation proposed by Greece and the allocation resulting from the strict application of criteria 2 and 3.
-Concretely, the latter is calculated as the product of the total 2005 verified emissions figure (increased by a correction for the remaining 6 non-verified installations in 200534) and the relative development factors of GDP and carbon intensity from 2005 to 2010, as indicated in the above table.
-There is no need for an addition as there is no increase in scope from the first to the second trading phase as applied by Greece in line with the Commission's guidance:
+On the basis of this, the following table shows the calculation of the annual excess allocation for the period from 2008 to 2012, i.e. the difference between the annual average allocation proposed by Belgium and the allocation resulting from the strict application of criteria 2 and 3.
+Concretely, the latter is calculated as the product of the total 2005 verified emissions figure and the relative development factors of GDP and carbon intensity from 2005 to 2010, as indicated in the above table.
+In addition, the resulting amount is increased to take into account the effect from the increase in scope from the first to the second trading phase in line with the Commission's guidance, while using the overall figure envisaged by Belgium to be allocated to these additional installations concerned: